vadanrod14/RA.Aid/README.md

 - Performance varies between models.
 The default Claude 3 Sonnet model currently provides the best and most reliable results.
 - Model configuration is done via command line arguments: `--provider` and `--model`
 - The `--model` argument is required for all providers except Anthropic (which defaults to `claude-3-5-sonnet-20241022`)

+More information is available in our [Open Models Setup](https://docs.ra-aid.ai/quickstart/open-models) guide.

 ## Architecture